 How to use Touch VPN more safely if you still choose to use it

 If you’re determined to continue using Touch VPN, these practical steps can reduce risk, though they won’t turn a free VPN into a privacy best-practice tool.
-Vpn for edge

 -

 Read the privacy policy and permissions: Know what data is collected device info, app usage, network metadata.
 Avoid giving extra permissions that aren’t necessary for VPN use.
+How to set vpn in edge and configure a VPN in Edge using Windows VPN, Edge extensions, and Edge Secure Network 2026

 -